mayhuberman/GithubEvents/README.md

       - Repo URLs: you are required to store the last 20 repository URLs that you came across.
       - Emails: You are required to store all of the unique email addresses that you come across
   - You should support retrieval of the data that you have collected either through API endpoints that your solution will expose, and that will return the collected data in JSON format, or by building a minimalistic web UI that will display it.
 You are free to choose between the two methods. <br />
-  2.In addition, you are required to support on-demand querying for the amount of stars per repository that you stored, and to return a list of repositories sorted by the amount of stars they have
+  2. In addition, you are required to support on-demand querying for the amount of stars per repository that you stored, and to return a list of repositories sorted by the amount of stars they have

 # Bonus parts
 - Use docker to wrap your application and make it ready to build and launch (no need to submit an actual image)